- 10. Promote and Sustain/Expand Value

 Operational viability means the ability to sustain a business and the LC is no different than any other business in this regard.
 These considerations are the “make or break” elements to help you understand if a collaborative LC is even possible.

-The educational institution must be willing to bring a PSW program into a long-term care home.
+The educational institution must be willing to deliver a PSW program in a long-term care home.
 This brings with it the requirement to operate in accordance with provincial standards for admission and fees, to deliver in accordance with the approved program standards and curriculum, to support students enrolled in the program in accordance with expectations of the PSE, to staff the program according to PSE practices and policies, and to operate in a fiscally prudent manner.

 At the same time, the LTC home must be willing to host delivery of the PSW program.
 This brings with it the requirement to ensure compliance with regulatory requirements impacting the LTC home, including municipal zoning, infection control, respecting the privacy and dignity of residents, safety, etc. It is also important to understand readiness of staff and the resident/family culture in relation to supporting the proposed development and the expectations for collaborative work.